 Did we miss anything?
 A few things to do in Chicago in the spring, including some special events, other seasonal activities in April, May, and June.

-Please note, the spring events taking place at some of these attractions may be separately ticketed and not available with the Go Chicago® Card.
+Please note, the spring events taking place at some of these attractions may be separately ticketed and not available with the Go Chicago® pass.

 We hope you consider adding some of these fun ideas to your spring vacation itinerary.